Binna Burra Cultural Landscape

-Binna Burra Cultural Landscape is a heritage-listed holiday resort at Binna Burra Road, Binna Burra, Scenic Rim Region, Queensland, Australia.
-It was built from 1934 to c.
+Binna Burra Cultural Landscape includes Binna Burra Lodge, a sustainable, heritage-listed nature-based accommodation and services provider at Binna Burra Road, Binna Burra, Queensland, Australia.
+Commencing with a camp in 1933, buildings commenced from 1934 to c.
 1980.
 It was added to the Queensland Heritage Register on 31 December 2002.
-Some of the heritage-listed buildings were destroyed during the September 2019 bushfires.
+All of the heritage-listed lodge and adjacent accommodation buildings were destroyed during the September 2019 bushfires.

 History

 In 1930 Romeo Lahey, who had played a significant role in having Lamington National Park gazetted in 1915, met Arthur Groom, a freelance journalist 17 years his junior.
 It was a meeting destined to form an association for nature conservation in and of national parks.
 At the meeting the National Parks Association of Queensland (NPAQ) was established.
 This was the first National Parks Association in Australia and Romeo Lahey was the driving force behind it, both before its formation and for almost the rest of his life.
 Romeo Lahey was voted in as president and Arthur Groom the secretary.